cvg/FrontierNet/README.md

 Pipeline Configuration for whole scene exploration will be released soon.

 ## ✅ TODO
-- [ ] Add Planning Pipline by August.
+- [ ] Add Planning pipeline by August.
 - [x] Add support of UniK3D
 - [x] Add support of Metric3D